 - Identify more effective ways to leverage the findings from rapid syntheses so they can be used to strengthen programs and services.

-- explore alternatives to the large research conferences to share information, build communities of practice, change programs and services, and improve health outcomes.
+- explore alternatives to large conferences to share information, build communities of practice, change programs and services, and improve health outcomes.

 Help create the backbone for collective impact in the HIV sector